TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/worksheet.md

 animal = "dogs"
 print(animal + " are really cool.")
 ```
 What happens?
-How would you make the program print out "cats are really cool" instead.
+How would you make the program print out "cats are really cool" instead?
 <br>
 <br>
 <br>